How to Drain a Central Heating System

 Step 7: Refill the system

-Once the process is complete you’ll need to fill up the central heating system once more.
+Once the process is complete, you’ll need to fill up the central heating system once more.
 First, close the valves that you opened before, and close the radiator drain cock.
 When you’ve filled up the tank, you should bleed the radiators downstairs also.
-Adding an inhibitor can help you to prevent limescale build-ups, and limit corrosion.
+Adding an inhibitor can help you to prevent limescale build-ups and limit corrosion.
 Next, tighten up all the valves and then turn on your power supply.
 Once the system heats up, you should bleed the radiators once again.
 Check the valves and joints, and make sure there aren’t any leaks.

 Why do I need to drain my heating system?

-Draining down your central heating system will help you to maintain the efficiency of your boiler, and avoid any issues.
-You might need to drain your central heating system if you’re changing your radiators, fixing a leak, or removing lime-scale and sludge.
+Draining down your central heating system will help you to maintain the efficiency of your boiler and avoid any issues.
+You might need to drain your central heating system if you’re changing your radiators, fixing a leak, or removing limescale and sludge.

 How do you drain a central heating system without a drain valve?